elijahr/python-autopxd2/docs/user-guide/cpp.md

 ### Templates

-Template classes and functions are not currently supported.
+Template classes are supported through the libclang backend, including primary templates and full specializations.
+See [C++ Template Support](backends.md#c-template-support-libclang-only) for details.

 ### Overloading